 The Mid Autumn Festival is one of China's major holidays, happening during the fall - typically the last week of September or the first week of October.
-When a major holiday happens, so many Chinese locals take that as an opportunity to travel around the country, seeing all the popular sites (the ones you're probably headed to, too).
+When a major holiday happens, tons Chinese locals take that as an opportunity to travel around the country, seeing all the popular sites (the ones you're probably headed to, too).

-That means CROWDS.
+That means crowds.
 Big ones.
 There's a lot of people living in China ... have you heard?
 It means you could be standing in a line to enter a park for a few hours rather than being able to walk right in when it's not a holiday.

 For ILP volunteers, the school you teach English at is likely closed during major holidays so that's when your vacation time will line up.
 Since I"m sure you'll want to travel when you're not teaching, you can do a couple of things to help you beat the crowds: